-We all know the popular sports; football, athletics, and rugby.
-We even know some of the weirder sports; caber toss, extreme Frisbee, and pie eating contests.
-However, have you heard of these completely crazy sports?
+We all know the popular sports like football, athletics, and rugby.
+We even know some quite weird sports: caber toss, chess boxing, extreme ironing and pie-eating contests.
+However, have you heard of these even more curious pastimes?
 We’ve searched all four corners of the earth, sailed the seven seas, and trekked through the wilds to find you the top 7 crazy sports from around the world.

 Kabaddi from India